oddstream/csol/README.md

 * ~~Movable card highlighting (the more useful a move looks, the more the card gets highlighted)~~ This has not been included because the author feels this ruins the essence of playing solitaire.
 * Statistics (including percent complete and streaks - streaks are great) (TODO)
 * Cards spin and flutter when you complete a game, so you feel rewarded and happy (TODO)
-* Turn-offable one tap interface.
-Partial.
-In order to keep the essence of solitaire play, single tapping on a tableau/cell/waste card will try and send that card to a foundation, nothing more.
+* One tap interface.
+Single tapping on a tableau/cell/waste card will try and send that card to a foundation, and, failing that, to a suitable tableau pile.
 * Slightly randomized sounds (TODO)
-* Automatic saving and reloading of the game in progress
+* Automatic saving and reloading of the game in progress (RETIRED for the moment)
 * Pile scrunching, and a draggable baize; if cards spill out of view to the bottom or right of the screen, just drag the baize to move them into view

 A lot a features have been tried and discarded, in order to keep the game (and player) focused. *Weniger aber besser*, as [Dieter Rams](https://en.wikipedia.org/wiki/Dieter_Rams) taught us.
 Design is all about saying "no", as Steve Jobs preached.
 Just because a feature *can* be implemented, does not mean it *should* be.
 Movable card highlighting is one notable feature that fell under this bus.